The Donation and Sale of Human Eggs and Sperm

-(See entries on parenthood and procreation & eugenics for more in depth discussion of the suggestion that they may be a moral obligation to select against disability in our offspring and the entry disability: definitions, models, experience for more information on models of disability.)
+(See the entries on parenthood and procreation & eugenics for more in depth discussion of the suggestion that there may be a moral obligation to select against disability in our offspring and the entry disability: definitions, models, experience for more information on models of disability.)

 3.3 Characteristics Related to ‘Race’

 Questions and concerns have also been raised regarding the appropriateness of selection on the basis of characteristics related to ‘race’, such as skin, eye, and hair colour.
 Had gamete donor selection been well known in the 1980s when discussion raged concerning whether trans-racial adoption practices constituted a step in the right direction towards the social ideal of colour-blindness, a form of racial and cultural genocide, or something in between the two, one might have expected to see similar discussions regarding donor selection.
 This, however, has not been the case and instead, the philosophical literature on race-based selection has tended to focus on the question of whether selection of race-based characteristics is appropriate at all.

 For the most part, this focus is due to contemporary debates regarding the question of whether the concept of race is philosophically and scientifically defensible.
 Thus, work suggesting the removal of racial identifiers on donor catalogues seems to owe a great deal to authors such as K. Anthony Appiah (1995, 1996) and Naomi Zack (1993, 2002) who both deny that race is a coherent concept and recommend discarding it entirely (see the entry on race).